rubygems/guides/command-reference.md

 ### Description

           The open command opens gem in editor and changes current path to gem's source directory.
-Editor can be specified with -e option, otherwise rubygems will look for editor in $EDITOR, $VISUAL and
-          $GEM_EDITOR variables.
+          Editor command can be specified with -e option, otherwise rubygems will look for editor in $EDITOR, $VISUAL and $GEM_EDITOR variables.

 ## gem outdated